juji-io/dtlvnative/README.md

 packaging the compiled native libraries and JavaCPP JNI library files in the platform specific JAR files.

-In addition to JavaCPP's JNI library, these native libraries areincluded:
+In addition to JavaCPP's JNI library, these native libraries are included:

 * `lmdb` LMDB key value library.
-* `usearch` Vector indexing and similartiy search libary.
+* `usearch` Vector indexing and similartiy search library.
-* `dtlv `wraps LMDB, and implements Datalevin comparator, iterators and samplers.
+* `dtlv` wraps LMDB and implements Datalevin comparator, iterators and samplers.

 The following platforms are currently supported: